Divyansh2511-hub/Divyansh2511-hub/README.md

 # 💫 About Me:
 I'm Divyansh Srivastava, a B.Tech Computer Science (AI & ML) student at Kashi Institute of Technology.
 I'm passionate about AI, ML, web development, and creative design.
-I enjoy building impactful projects, from data visualizers to esports dashboards, and experimenting with Python, JavaScript, and Arduino.<br><br>I’m always looking to learn, innovate, and push the boundaries of what's possible with technology.
+I enjoy building impactful projects, from data visualizers to esports dashboards, and experimenting with Python, JavaScript, and many more.<br><br>I’m always looking to learn, innovate, and push the boundaries of what's possible with technology.

 ## 🌐 Socials: